loukerx/RateC/README.md

 # RateC

-This is a app developed by Swift for practising TDD & UI Testing.
+This is a app developed by Swift for practising.

 Functions: